 Budget and CAFR

-The Annual Budget and Comprehensive Annual Financial Report (CAFR) and Annual City Treasurer's Report may be found in the document center to the right.
+The Annual Budget, Comprehensive Annual Financial Report (CAFR) and Annual City Treasurer's Report may be found in the document center to the right.

 Hotel/ Motel Occupancy Tax

 The City of Galesburg collects a 9% hotel motel occupancy tax on all hotel or motel room rentals within the city limits of Galesburg.
 A portion of monies collected for hotel motel room rentals is paid to other agencies.
 The Galesburg Tourism Council receives 3% of collections, Galesburg Promise receives 2% and the Knox County Civic Center receives 2% of collections.